valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

   tab only allows one file upload at a time.
 On selecting a file, a modal opens with a form to input metadata for the Documenten API.
 For more information on how to configure Documenten API uploads, refer to [this page](/using-valtimo/upload/upload-to-documenten-api-with-metadata.md).

+* **Link upload process to a case on case management page**

+  If `uploadProvider` is set to `UploadProvider.DOCUMENTEN_API` in the environment, the upload process that is used for uploading files can be set on the admin page of a case definition.

 * **New datepicker component**

   Added a new date picker component to `@valtimo/user-interface`: `v-date-picker`.
 It is based on [flatpickr](https://flatpickr.js.org/).